 Here’s a thought that might change how you plan your wedding flowers: what if your table centrepieces looked just as beautiful on your first anniversary as they did on the day?

-That’s the quiet magic of dried flower wedding table centrepieces.
+That’s the quiet magic of dried flower wedding centrepieces.
 No wilting by the evening reception.
 No browning petals in the morning-after photos.
 Just warm, textured, enduringly gorgeous arrangements that your guests can take home as favours — and that you can keep on your mantelpiece for years to come.

 Whether you’re planning an intimate barn wedding, a boho outdoor celebration, or a refined country house affair, dried flowers bring something that fresh simply can’t: permanence.
 Let’s talk about how to make them work beautifully on your tables.